projectsyn/commodore/README.md

 Run the `make docs` command in the root of the project, and then browse to http://localhost:2020 to see a preview of the current state of the documentation.

-After writing the documentation, please use the `make check` command and correct any warnings raised by the tool.
+After writing the documentation, please use the `make docs-vale` command and correct any warnings raised by the tool.

 ## Contributing and license